Hi, I'm ARLO™ — Ask Me Anything!

 Hi Madeline,

 The loan actually closes pretty quickly.
-If you did a reverse mortgage purchase on a short sale that took that long, it was probably due to issues with the approvals needed from the selling lender that hung things up.
+If you did a reverse mortgage purchase on a short sale that took that long, it was probably due to issues with the approvals required from the selling lender that delayed things.

-If you have a purchase that is not working with a short pay, or a foreclosure property and you look at the All Reverse FAQ's that you can find here or you can read about the program and what HUD will and will not allow on the HUD Website at this link.
+If you have a purchase that is not working with a short pay, or a foreclosure property, you can look at the All Reverse FAQs here, or read about the program and what HUD will and will not allow on the HUD Website at this link.
 Either way, knowing what the loan is all about and what HUD will and will not allow BEFORE you make an offer will save you a lot of grief.

 The purchase reverse mortgage is an FHA-insured loan.
 That means that you have to follow the HUD protocol for eligibility and appraisal.
-While the transaction does not take exorbitantly long, don't plan on it closing in 5 days either!
-The property and appraisal has to meet the HUD requirements shown on the HUD website and failure to do so does not mean that the house is not a great house, but it could mean that it's not eligible for FHA/HUD insured financing.
+While the transaction does not take an exorbitant amount of time, don't plan on it closing in 5 days either!
+The property and appraisal must meet the HUD requirements listed on the HUD website.
+Failure to do so does not mean the house is not a great house, but it could mean it's not eligible for FHA/HUD-insured financing.

-The biggest thing I tell folks is to know the issues that can be the biggest stumbling blocks and if you have those covered, you're probably going to have a positive experience.
-If you remember to follow the FAQ's and ask questions in advance, there typically are not any problems.
+The biggest thing I tell folks is to know the issues that can be the biggest stumbling blocks, and if you have those covered, you're probably going to have a positive experience.
+If you remember to follow the FAQs and ask questions in advance, there are typically no problems.
 Not all properties are acceptable to HUD.
-It doesn't make the house a bad house but it might not be an FHA-insurable property so it's best to find out everything you can in advance.
+It doesn't make the house a bad house, but it might not be an FHA-insurable property, so it's best to find out as much as you can in advance.

 On the purchase program, you don't "draw" from the reverse mortgage over time, you take a lump sum distribution to purchase the home and then you put down the remaining amount as your down payment.
 Not knowing where you are located and with all areas having different closing costs for state and local title and other services, I can't tell you exactly what the costs would be but I can get you in the ball park.